vulgarcoder/jQuery-Validation-Engine/README.md

 ### detach

-Unregisters any bindings that may point to jQuery.validaitonEngine.
+Unregisters any bindings that may point to jQuery.validationEngine.

 ```js
 $("#formID1").validationEngine('detach');